 - LG Electronics

-The previous and current Apple NPS indicate that the tech company’s future is bright.
+The previous and current Apple net promoter score indicate that the tech company’s future is bright.
 Given all its efforts for enhancing customer experience, it’s clear that its NPS will continue increasing.

 You can learn a lot from brands like Apple, so we highly recommend keeping tabs on its efforts to achieve customer loyalty.

-Dig deep into all the reasons behind its high NPS and see how you can follow in its footsteps.
+Dig deep into all the reasons behind its high net promoter score and see how you can follow in its footsteps.
 We’re confident you’ll build a better future for your company and earn a high NPS, too.

 Net promoter score is one of the best metrics to calculate, follow, and improve, as it can lead the way to better customer experiences, higher retention rates, repeat business, more referrals, and long-term loyalty.
 Harness its power and seize an opportunity to join the big guns and springboard your business to dizzying heights.

 Remember your net promoter score is directly tied to customer satisfaction and customer loyalty so make sure you don’t stifle your company’s growth by ignoring the success Apple’s NPS success in the struggle to generate loyal customers.